 Skip to main content

-Persons and Moral Agency: What Makes Someone Special?
+Persons and Moral Agency: What Makes Someone Count?

 Throughout history, humans have believed they belong to a special categorical class called “persons.”
 But what makes someone a person?
 And why should persons have special moral status?

-On Moral Responsibility questions these traditional assumptions—an examination that becomes urgent when we consider advanced AI systems.
-When AI becomes sophisticated enough—does it deserve moral consideration?
+On Moral Responsibility questions these traditional assumptions.
+The examination becomes urgent when we consider advanced AI systems.
+When AI becomes sophisticated enough, does it deserve moral consideration?
 What criteria should we use?

 The Traditional View